 The services available are discussed with each student in the Learning Disabilities Program.
 Services include the following:

 Due to the individualized nature of learning disabilities, all reasonable accommodations are determined on an case-by-case, individual basis.
 Students must request classroom accommodations each semester and make timely requests for all others.
 Please discuss the timeliness of reasonable accommodation requests with your program advisor.
 The Reasonable Accommodations Request form is available here and in the Banacos Academic Center.
-Disability Services also provides a wide array of reasonable, appropriate accommodations to students with learning, physical, psychological, or medical challenges.
+The Learning Disabilities Program also provides a wide array of reasonable and appropriate accommodations to its students with addtional diagnosed disabilities such as physical, psychological, or medical challenges.
 Students are expected to provide current documentation of any disability for which they request reasonable accommodation.

 Reasonable accommodations that are available include, but are not limited to, the following: